kiranmv002/dsa-notes/Searching/README.md

-DSA Notes
+DSA Learning Notes

-Currently covered topic:
+This repository is created to store simple and easy-to-understand notes on Data Structures and Algorithms.

+Topics Covered
-• Binary Search
+- Binary Search – Efficient search for sorted data.
-  A fast method to locate an element in a sorted array by repeatedly dividing the search space.

-• Linear Search
+- Linear Search – Basic method to find an element.
-  Simple searching method that checks elements one by one.

 More topics will be added as learning continues.